isabella232/advertising-cloud.en/help/dsp/glossary.md

 Quality sites; high quality but less widely known, tend to be more niche

 *Tier 3 Sites*
-Reachttp://education.tubemogul.com/niche sites; legitimate and brand safe sites that can be utilized for reach or data targeting buys
+Legitimate and brand-safe sites that can be used for reach or data targeting buys

 *Tier 4 Sites*
 Not suitable for brand campaigns; some are known for auto-playing pre-roll in banner space or using other black hat practices